 Choosing an all-star team of talented professionals

 The quality of thinking that goes into creating an inbound marketing strategy needs to be very high.
-There are many moving parts and doing it successfully requires a highly intelligent strategist to lead the effort.
+There are many in-depth, moving parts and doing it successfully requires a highly intelligent strategist to lead the effort.
 Find an inbound marketing agency with a brilliant strategist at the helm.
 This will directly correlate to the success of your marketing efforts.

 Once you find an inbound marketing agency with sufficient talent, it is important to make sure they are the right fit for you.
 After all, you will likely be working closely with this team for several years.
-Make sure they share your core values and have experience in your industry.
+Make sure they align with your core values and have experience in your industry.

 Let's Change The World Together